Skip to main content

 Hydrolyzed collagen is animal collagen that has been broken into small pieces called peptides so your body can absorb it easily.
 Once absorbed, your body uses the building blocks to rebuild skin, tendon, and joint tissue.
 It is the most studied form of collagen and the one I recommend for almost every use case.

-You can see results from collagen, but the timeline depends on the goal.
+The timeline depends on the goal.
 Skin and nail changes usually show up in 8 to 12 weeks of daily use, while joint comfort and tendon strength often take 12 to 24 weeks.
 Stop too early and you will likely think it did not work.

 No, true vegan collagen does not exist, because plants do not make collagen.
 Products marketed as "vegan collagen" are usually a mix of vitamin C, silica, and amino acids meant to support your body's own collagen production.
 They are far less effective than animal-sourced peptides.